Hyperoodon Movements in the Northeast Atlantic

 Risk of anthropogenic noise

-We assess relative risk of noise exposure for northern bottlenose whales by measuring habitat overlap in time and space with intense noise sources such as seismic surveys.
+We intend to assess relative risk of noise exposure for northern bottlenose whales by measuring habitat overlap in time and space with intense noise sources such as seismic surveys.

 Assessing spatiotemporal overlap of whale habitat with intense noise sources.